rcos/rcos-handbook/docs/overview/one_page.md

 | **D** | Misses many meetings and does not attempt to make up unexcused absences.  |
 | **F** | Makes no effort to regularly attend meetings.    |

-## Mentor Grade Rubric

-!> Add Mentor Rubric here when its done.

 ## Semester Outline

 ### Semester Start